behzadhaki/GrooveTransformer/documentation/Chapter1B_HVO_Sequence/README.md

 <img src="assets/beat_div_factors.png" width="300">

-> **Note:** The total number of grid lines per each beat is equal to sum of the values minus
+> **Note** The total number of grid lines per each beat is equal to sum of the values minus
 > the number of the values in the list plus 1.
 > For example, for bdf = [3, 4], total number of grid lines per beat is
 >